Tampa, Florida Lyft Accident Lawsuits

 If you were injured in a Lyft accident in the Tampa area, you may already know that rideshare accidents add layers of complexity to the process of obtaining compensation for your injuries.
 When you seek compensation, the driver may point to Lyft, Lyft may point to the driver, or both may point to your own PIP insurance—which in turn may try to send you back to Lyft or the driver to recover your damages.

-That’s why you need the experienced Tampa Lyft Accident Lawyers at the Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman.
+That’s why you need the experienced Tampa Lyft Accident Lawyers at the Dolman Law Group Accident Injury Lawyers, PA.
 We understand the process of fighting for your insurance benefits after rideshare accidents injure you.
 We have the results to prove it.
 And we’re ready to help you.

 Started in 2012, Lyft is a ridesharing service that matches riders with drivers, who apply with Lyft to become independent contractors and are matched with riders through the Lyft smartphone app.
 As reported by Seeking Alpha, Lyft offers a simpler business model than its chief competitor, Uber, gaining most of its revenue through automobile rideshares in the United States and Canada.
 Because they’re considered independent contractors, Lyft drivers are not provided with a set wage or benefits.
 They work when they want, and the company says that most drivers work less than 20 hours a week.

-Lyft services are currently available in 300 metropolitan areas across the United States and Canada, and they’re the second largest rideshare company on the continent, commanding a 22 percent share of a market in which more than four billion rides were provided through rideshare companies in one recent year.
-Even though they are ever growing in popularity sometimes finding someone with the expertise to take on a lyft accident can be troublesome.
-The rideshare attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA have extensive experience handling similar cases and are committed to finding you compensation.
+Lyft services are currently available in 300 metropolitan areas across the United States and Canada, and they’re the second-largest rideshare company on the continent, commanding a 22 percent share of a market in which more than four billion rides were provided through rideshare companies in one recent year.
+Even though they are ever-growing in popularity sometimes finding someone with the expertise to take on a lyft accident can be troublesome.
+The Tampa rideshare attorneys at Dolman Law Group Accident Injury Lawyers, PA have extensive experience handling similar cases and are committed to finding you compensation.

 How Common Are Lyft Accidents?